 We LOVE kids and tailored our services and perks with them in mind.

 - We offer options to ease anxiety/dental fear for children as young as two years old.

-- “Nanny Cams” in our Play Areas for your piece of minds (Not yet available at all locations).
+- “Nanny Cams” have been installed in our play areas so you can relax during your appointment (not yet available at all locations).

 Preschoolers with Cavities are Increasing!